NomiCytrin/ovn-isolation-deployment/README.md

 # ovn-isolation-deployment

-A project that contain multiple ansible playbooks to deploy [ovn-domain-isolation](https://gitlab-master.nvidia.com/sdn/ovn-domain-service) on multiple different environments
+Ansible deploymnet for [ovn-domain-isolation](https://gitlab-master.nvidia.com/sdn/ovn-domain-service) for testing

+Base assumption is that ansible is already installed on your system